binder-examples/jupyter-rise/README.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/binder-examples/jupyter-rise/master?filepath=index.ipynb)

+RISE allows you to quickly generate a live, interactive presentation from a Jupyter Notebook that is connected to the underlying Kernel of the notebook.
-In a recent release of RISE, there is support for automatically launching the RISE plugin when a notebook is opened.
-This repository demonstrates how to accomplish this for Binder.
+Using a new feature for automatically launching the RISE plugin when a notebook is opened, RISE can be used to share interactive presentations that run in the cloud with Binder.
+This repository demonstrates how to accomplish this.

-To do this, add an `autolaunch=true` configuration parameter to a notebook's `livereveal` section in the metadata.
-When the notebook is launched, your presentation will automatically begin.
+To make your RISE presentation automatically-launch with it is open, add an `autolaunch=true` configuration parameter to a notebook's `livereveal` section in the metadata.
 E.g.:

 ```
 ...